We respect your right to privacy. This notice sets out details about the personal data that we collect from you and how we may use your information.

 - You also have the right to complain to the Information Commissioner’s Office, the supervisory authority, about our collection and use of your personal data.
 They can be contact at Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF, ico.org.uk.

-Further details about your rights and the complaints process can be found on the Information Commissioner’s website here.
+Further details about your rights and the complaints process can be found on the Information Commissioner’s page for individual rights.

 If you would like to: access, correct, amend, delete any personal information or opt-out of electronic marketing, please email email@example.com or telephone 020 7219 3890.